SANE Resources logo

 A:

 According to the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA), has indicated that addiction is a brain disease that responds well to treatment.
 Research is continually providing a new and better understanding of how alcohol, tobacco, other chemical substances (drugs), and recognition now that gambling (and potentially similar) behaviors affect the brain.
-Some people just need help to "get started" toward defining dreams, write out an action plan and encourage them stay on track.
+Some people just need help to "get started" toward defining dreams, write out an action plan and encouragement to stay on track.
 For others, the chronic disease of addiction is much more difficult to treat and frequent slips and relapses occur.
-Of course nobody can make you choose health and even the best therapists cannot force you to change.
+Of course nobody can make you choose health and even the best therapists cannot "force" you to change your thoughts and behaviors.
 And because change is a complex process and progresses in Stages, being minimally motivated to take the first step or be willing to consider the possibility of change is important and up to you.
 HBO produced an informative Addiction Series special and has a website about addiction basics (www.hbo.com/addiction).

 Q: Do I have to spend the rest of my life in therapy?